grang5/balanced-api/testing.md

 ## Credit Status

 Use the following bank account numbers to create a credit with a specific status.
-Only the following account and routing numbers may be unsed in the test environment.
+Only the following account and routing numbers may be used in the test environment.

 ### `pending`